soumyadeepcampk12/Python-for-AI-Self-Driving-Cars/README.md

-# Python Projects for 5-12 Grade
+# Python Projects for 5-12 Grade students
 These are the projects done by me while teaching Python to kids from 5-12 grades.
 The list is as follows:-
 1. Simple Calculator
 2. Temperature Converter